www.scantips.com

 Computing Annualized Return for an incomplete current year is just NOT properly done.
 It cannot be the correct current year result, because we do not know the future, and the gain will change every day until the year end.
 But Annualizing earlier complete years will be accurate.

-Extra Calculator 3 Details: The Copy and Paste from Morningstar uses tabs for year separators (between each year value).
-And that tab works fine here, you can leave it just as copied, and directly Paste it.
+Extra 3rd Calculator Details: The Copy and Paste from Morningstar uses tab keys for year separators (between each year value).
+And that tab works fine here, you can leave it just as copied, and Pasted it.
 Actually, this tab thing should also work from any web screen HTML table showing years of Total Return percentage.
 But a blank also can be used as the year terminator.

 The concern was that if you edit the data, the calculator cannot type a tab into the browser's field.
 Tab means "next field" to the browser.
 So the calculator instead uses a space character between numbers to separate them, and shows it that way.
 The calculator will replace any tabs (from Morningstar Copy/Paste) with a space.
 So the calculator doesn't care which is present, either space or tab will work (but the separator used must be one of them).
 You will see the space in the displayed data, but the tab still works too (but you cannot type a tab, and any tab imported will become a space).
 Again, a Copy of the Morningstar data will have tabs in it, which works as is, but which will then become a space, which is fine, it works.
 Multiple embedded spaces in the data are OK, they will be combined into a single space.
 Simply Copy/Paste the Morningstar Total Return % data line, and it will work.
 One exception, Morningstar puts a - in an

-Calculator 4, Gain to recover a down market: Just to make the point that if a stock is down 20%, it takes 25% gain to recover the previous value.
-That is 20% of a larger value going down vs. 25% of a smaller value going up.
-And if down 50%, it takes a 100% gain to recover.
+4th Calculator, Gain to recover from a down market: Just to make the point that if a stock is down 50%, that takes 100% gain to recover to the previous value.
+That change is 50% of a larger value going down vs.100% of a smaller value going up.

-Dividends or IRA (anything not yet taxed) has Cost Basis of zero, meaning tax on all of it is owed at withdrawal.
+IRA withdrawals (or on anything not yet taxed) has Cost Basis of zero, meaning tax on every penny of it is owed at withdrawal, so there is no Capital Gains for IRA.
 A dividend is a withdrawal, reducing invested value and future earnings, however reinvested dividend dollars restore the Market value, and are then added to the subsequent stock Cost Basis next time.
 Dividends are withdrawals of your earned gains, which become realized gain and so are taxed then.
 Reinvested dividends become FREE additional shares, with same money you had before, so are no additional cost, so therefore are FREE added shares each time.
 Which is very worthwhile long term.
-Prior withdrawals reduce cost basis.
+Withdrawals reduce cost basis.
 Again, your brokerage should show current Cost Basis, and it affects the tax.

 and actual Rule Number that will